 All Paddock Testing (APT) is a service provided exclusively through Hill Laboratories.
 A farmer using APT gets soil (in sample form) from the majority of paddocks tested, instead of the standard practice of testing only a few.
 As a result with the more comprehensive All Paddock Testing report you can optimise your fertiliser application by paddock (often for decreased cost).
 If you are interested in ordering an All Paddock Test then simply contact our friendly Client Service Manager team and they will help walk you through the process.

 Whether you are a small block holder or large corporate farm, the value of understanding your plant health can be invaluable information when wanting to ensure that your animals are receiving a balanced dietary intake.
-As an independent testing laboratory we recommend that you enlist the support of your local Rural Supplies Store to help guide you through a suitable testing plan and associated fertiliser recommendation plan for your lifestyle block.
+As an independent testing laboratory we recommend that you enlist the support of your local merchant supplies store or other consultant to help guide you through a suitable testing plan and associated fertiliser recommendation plan for your lifestyle block.